fuzzylogicxx/fuzzylogic/posts/small-changes.md

 This year, 2024, has felt really positive so far.
 I think those small changes have really helped.
 My state of mind is good and furthermore I feel like I’m generally putting some better vibes out there.
 I’m gonna do my best to keep this good thing going!

-On the slim chance that you read this and made it to the end, thanks for reading.
+Thanks for reading.
 I know that some of the issues that affected me (and I’m still working on) affect others too.
 If you ever want to talk about it, just shout.
 It’ll probably be good for both of us.